-Here you take an already well-selling product that allows white labeling, design your own label and package, and sell it to your customers.
+Here you take an already well-selling product that allows white labeling, design your label and package, and sell it to your customers.

-However, the companies who allow white labeling demands an order of a minimum quantity.
+However, the companies that allow white labeling demands an order of a minimum quantity.
 So be sure to join hands with it only when you know that your complete order will be sold, otherwise you will be stuck with the cartons full of unsold products.

 Which Model would you pick now?

 We have explained all the eCommerce business models that exist and will continue to exist in the long run.
-Half of these eCommerce demands a higher investment and half demands a little lesser than those.
+Half of these eCommerce demand a higher investment and half demands a little lesser than those.

 Whichever eCommerce business models you choose, be sure that each of them demands consistency, effort, and determination to reap success.